Aiven-Open/klaw/coral/docs/directory-structure.md

 #### `components`

 Contains all UI elements in form of React components that we use in different places of the app.
-The components should be simple and easy to reuse.
+The components should be clean, and uncomplicated to reuse.
 They have to be agnostic from any business logic.

 - top level `index.ts` file to export components and act as an public API.